 It’s half-baked.

-This because from what I’m reading it only applies to purchasing content and managing your Apple ID, and therefore makes it half a solution for those of us who find it incredibly backwards that there is no separation whatsoever between iCloud service access (mail, calendaring, storage) and billing info.
+This is because from what I’m reading, it only applies to purchasing content and managing your Apple ID, and therefore makes it half a solution for those of us who find it incredibly backwards that there is no separation whatsoever between iCloud service access (mail, calendaring, storage) and billing info.

-The way things stand right now (and even after two-factor auth such as described above is active), once your account is compromised via a bug in one of those services or malfeasance and your password is exposed, it’s completely compromised.
+The way things stand right now (and even after two-factor authentication, such as described above, is active), once your account is compromised via a bug in one of those services or malfeasance and your password is exposed, it’s completely compromised.

 Yes, that’s right.
-Sure, with two-factor auth you’d be able to regain control of your account, but nightmare wipeout scenarios like Matt Honan’s are still possible, since with your password a hacker can delete your mail account, calendars, contacts and whatnot – and, horrifically, it looks like remote wipe of Macs and iOS devices isn’t protected by two-factor auth (but at this stage there is still little info, and I might well be wrong).
+Sure, with two-factor authentication you’d be able to regain control of your account, but nightmare wipeout scenarios like Matt Honan’s are still possible, since with your password a hacker can delete your mail account, calendars, contacts, and whatnot – and, horrifically, it looks like remote wipe of Macs and iOS devices isn’t protected by two-factor authentication (but at this stage there is still little info, and I might well be wrong).

 Like I wrote a while back, it is positively idiotic that the very same Apple ID and password I use for the App Store or to manage my iCloud account is also used to access my e-mail and Messages.
 Google (for all their whimsy regarding service life cycles) does this right by allowing me to manage service passwords.